Obama returns to Arizona to tout broad U.S. housing recovery

 More than four years after Obama outlined his plan to halt the housing market free fall in February 2009, he returns to Phoenix, where he will again talk about housing.
 The speech is another stop in a summer tour in which he is highlighting aspects of the economy that have improved under his watch while chiding political foes for obstructing faster progress.

-But in Phoenix, the bright housing picture of increased sales and firmer prices masks continued challenges for those seeking housing, particularly those at the bottom rungs of the economic ladder, say homeowner advocates.
+But in Phoenix, the bright housing picture of increased sales and firmer prices mask continued challenges for those seeking housing, particularly those at the bottom rungs of the economic ladder, say homeowner advocates.

 "My fear is that people think the problem is over," said Patricia Garcia Duarte, president of Neighborhood Housing Services of Phoenix.
 "There are still families that are struggling."

-In his speech, the president will propose overhauling the nation's mortgage finance system by winding down mortgage finance firms Fannie Mae and Freddie Mac to give private capital a bigger role, potentially freeing up funds and encouraging more lending.

-He is also renewing a push to make it easier for homeowners to refinance their loans at lower rates, making it less likely that borrowers will struggle to make monthly payments.

-Arizona, Nevada, California and Florida were the states hit hardest by cratering house prices, over-building and foreclosures that started during the 2008 financial crisis.
+Arizona, Nevada, California and Florida were the states hit hardest by cratering house prices, over building and the wave of foreclosures that started during the 2008 financial crisis.
 In Phoenix, Obama can point to gains in house prices and declines in foreclosures to argue that his policies established a floor for housing markets and set the stage for a rebound.

-But Garcia Duarte, whose organization is a chapter of the national nonprofit NeighborWorks America, says she still sees plenty of people who are trying to do everything they can to stay in their homes.
+However, Garcia Duarte, whose organization is a chapter of a national nonprofit, says she still sees plenty of people who are trying to do everything they can to stay in their homes.

-While foreclosures are down, more families are resorting to short sales - a sale for less than what is owed on the property - to minimize the damage, she says.
+What she sees in the trenches is that while foreclosures are down, more families are resorting to short sales - a sale for less than what is owed on the property - to minimize the damage.
 And because investors have bought homes instead of individuals, some communities have seen homeownership decline and renting rise, she said.

 "I would like the president to highlight that homeownership should be a good investment," she said.
 "I think policymakers shifted and crossed out homeownership as a good thing to do for this country."